arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

-I'm sure you could easily write a custom implementation of pair of integers, may be storing the 2 integer values in 2 class fields.
-The challenge is: implement one, but use no variable and no class field.
+I'm sure you could easily write a custom implementation of pair of integers using classes, may be storing the 2 integer values in 2 class fields.
+The challenge is: implement a purely-functional version, with no variable and no class field.
 Only rely on functions.

 # Hint #1

 Somehow or other, the pair must retain the 2 integer values.
 In order to store a value you need a variable, a class field or a property, don't you?
-Actually, there are other means for storing a value and retrieving it later.
-You could use functions.
+Actually, there are other means for storing a value and making it available for a later use.
+You can use functions.
 The following example might give you a suggestion.
 Let's start from this function:

 {% highlight csharp%}
 Func<string> revealSecret = delegate(string message) {